Mixing it Up for a Modern Take on Farmhouse Style

 Beginning with that first consultation, their experience with CliqStudios designer Sue Robinson was different.
 “Sue was very understanding,” said Jake.
 “Every few days she would have another suggestion.
 She has so many modular choices – we could build exactly what we wanted, and never had to give up anything.
 We achieved every goal – ample storage space, a layout that provides plenty of space for two of us, and great organization.
 Everyone who sees it is sure this is custom.”

 Two years later, Jake is delighted with the quality and look of his cabinets.
 “These have stood the test of time.
 We have a two-year old, two dogs and we love to cook.
-Yet there isn’t a stain or chip in the cabinets.
-We had MDF cabinets in our last house, and a little water ruins them.”
+Yet there isn’t a stain or chip in the cabinets.”

-Construction took four months, during which Jake, Kelly and infant Olivia made do with a kitchen on the deck.
+Construction of this farmhouse style kitchen took four months, during which Jake, Kelly and infant Olivia made do with a kitchen on the deck.
 When the carpenters had questions, designer Sue was on the phone to help.
 Money saved on cabinets left budget for high-end appliances and countertop.
 Their selections included a Jenn-Air oven, Wolf cooktop, Proline hood and built-in wine cooler.
 Kelly wondered about Jake’s insistence on Tapmaster® hands-free faucet controllers, but agrees, they are a must in any kitchen of theirs going forward.